micwan88/micwan88.github.io/_posts/development/2018-12-04-undefined-reference-error-when-linking-c-function-with-cpp.md

 ---
-title: "Undefined Reference" error when linking c function in c++
+title: 'Undefined Reference' error when linking c function in c++
 categories: c c++ linking
 ---

-## "Undefined Reference" error when linking c function in c++
+## 'Undefined Reference' error when linking c function in c++

 Please noted that C and C++ are different languages.
 Their compiler will create different symbol names on object.
 So C++ linker cannot find the correct symbol which is compiled by C compiler.